MicroPhase/fpga-docs/source/DEV_BOARD/Z7-NANO/Z7-NANO_Reference_Manual.md

 ​	Z7 Nano is a commercial-grade development board based on Xilinx Zynq-7000 SoC (XC7Z010 or XC7Z020) with up to 4Gb of DDR3/L SDRAM, 128MB of SPI flash memory, Gigabit Ethernet PHY transceiver, a USB PHY transceiver and a simple way to provide power.

-​	It is suitable for both software verification and hardware development, helping to accelerate project progress.
+​	It is suitable for software verification and hardware development, helping to accelerate project progress.

 ### Board Layout